MrPowers/code_quizzer/books/learn_javascript_logically/200_variables/100_declaring_variables.md

 var bestNumber = 8;
 ```

-The statment above is equivalent to these two statements:
+The statement above is equivalent to these two statements:

 ```javascript
 var bestNumber;
 bestNumber = 8;
 ```

 Once a variable is declared, it does not need to be re-declared.
+That is, you do not need to repeat the **var** symbol when re-assigning a variable to a new value.
 The following code is bad:

 ```javascript
 var sad;